-It is common to feel angry or stunned when your insurance company will not pay a claim.
-It is important to know that in these situations you generally have legal rights but must assert them in order to derive any benefit from the policy.
-When speaking with our legal team, you can learn about the specific rights you have in any given insurance-denial situation.
+It is important to know that in the face of a claims denial you generally have legal rights but must assert them in order to derive any benefit from the policy.

 - Learning the reason for the denial: Sometimes a denial is truly a mistake, and upon pointing this out to the carrier, the carrier promptly pays the claim.
 Alternatively, the carrier might simply be waiting for a specific piece of paperwork or documentation.
 Other times (as in the news story), there truly is a disagreement as to whether the loss is caused by a covered event.
 In those situations, homeowners can expect a more protracted fight.

 - Attacking the insurance company’s evidence.
-Depending on the reason for the denial, you may wish to obtain an outside expert’s opinion.
+Depending on the basis of the denial, you may wish to obtain an outside expert’s opinion.
 For example, it is unclear if the homeowners in the story had hired an outside expert to examine the damage to their homes, this step might help convince the insurance company to reevaluate its position.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].